 Osteoarthritis (OA) is the commonest form of arthritis and possesses marked variability of disease expression.
 Although most patients present with joint pain and functional limitations , the age of disease onset, sequence of joint involvement, and disease progression varies from person to person.
 OA ranges from an asymptomatic, incidental finding on clinical and/or radiographic examination to a rapidly progressive disabling disorder eventually culminating in "joint failure."

 The clinical features and approach to the diagnosis of OA will be reviewed here.
 The pathogenesis, epidemiology, and treatment of OA are discussed separately.
-(See "Pathogenesis of osteoarthritis" and "Risk factors for and possible causes of osteoarthritis" and "Initial pharmacologic therapy of osteoarthritis" and "Treatment of osteoarthritis resistant to initial pharmacologic therapy".)
+(See "Pathogenesis of osteoarthritis" and "Risk factors for and possible causes of osteoarthritis" and "Overview of the management of osteoarthritis" and "Management of moderate to severe knee osteoarthritis".)

 The primary symptoms of osteoarthritis (OA) are joint pain, stiffness, and locomotor restriction.
 Symptoms usually present in just one or a few joints in a middle-aged or older person.
 Other manifestations in patients with OA include sequelae such as muscle weakness and poor balance and comorbidities like fibromyalgia [3-6].